holychowders/linux-reference/README.md

 - `ss` (*another utility to investigate sockets*)
   - `ss -a | grep -i ssh` to find sockets/programs running `ssh`, and uids with established SSH connections
-    - *NOTE*: Almost certainly use `watch -n 1 w` instead for this use case
 - `ip` (*show / manipulate routing, network devices, interfaces and tunnels*)
   - `-br` for brief output (supported by `addr`, `link`, `neigh`)
   - `addr`